Luke 4

 Comments Luke 4:22

 “And all bore Him witness … His mouth.”
 This verse confirms the wisdom of the beloved Son of God in human form.
-The Word that He spoke out is alive, and all that heard the Word of life could feel it.
+The Word that He spoke out is alive, and all who hear the Word of Life can feel it.

 And He said to them, Certainly you will say to Me this parable, Physician, heal Y ourself !
 Whatsoever we have heard done at Capernaum, do also here in Y our hometown.